 The other use for long codes and short codes is to permit two-way messages with the subscriber.
 Short codes are country-specific while long codes can be country-specific (National long code) or supported in multiple countries (International long code).

-Always check with your SAP Mobile Services Account Manager for specific country availability and restrictions.
+Always check with your SAP Digital Interconnect Account Manager for specific country availability and restrictions.